ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_topics/github_pages.md

 ![fill in filename and HTML code](fill-in-filename-and-HTML-code.png)

-After entering the name `index.html` and some HTML content, to save the file, you'll need to scroll down to find the Commit button.
+After entering the name `index.html` and some HTML content, to save the file, <b>you'll need to scroll down to find the Commit button</b>.
 Saving a file in github involves "committing" it to the repository.
 The commit button is the green one in this image:

 ![commit button](commit_button.png)